KoblizekXD/amber-toolchain/README.md

 # AmberMC Toolchain
-Main toolchain used by Amber platform
+Main toolchain used by Amber platform.

-## Prerequisites